Boneshaker

 Potrebbe essere interessante!
 La Priest ha in progetto tre romanzi all’interno di questa ambientazione, ma guarda un po’, sembra che saranno tre storie indipendenti anziché la solita trilogia alla Westerfeld.
 What a surprise.

-dicembre 17th, 2009 at 19:37
+17 dicembre 2009 alle 19:37

 Non vedo l’ora! :D